Zxun2/paxos/README.md

 - Add coverage for when an acceptor fails to send a Promise (quorum achieved)
 - Bug Fixes
 - Better formatting

+## Disclaimer

+I wrote the bulk of the code over the weekend, so please let me know if there's any bugs 💀